machinezone/IXWebSocket/docs/design.md

 ### TLS/SSL

 Connections can be optionally secured and encrypted with TLS/SSL when using a wss:// endpoint, or using normal un-encrypted socket with ws:// endpoints.
-AppleSSL is used on iOS and macOS, OpenSSL is used on Android and Linux, mbedTLS is used on Windows.
+AppleSSL is used on iOS and macOS, OpenSSL and mbedTLS can be used on Android, Linux and Windows.

 ### Polling and background thread work